ismail-bs/NID-Validator/README.md

 Before you can connect to MongoDB, you must first install it on your local computer.
 You can install MongoDB by following the steps below.

-- For the Installation process in [`Windows`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) or you can try [`Geeksforgeeks`](https://www.geeksforgeeks.org/how-to-install-mongodb-on-windows/)
+- For Windows installation instructions, click here. [`MongoDB`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) or [`Geeksforgeeks`](https://www.geeksforgeeks.org/how-to-install-mongodb-on-windows/)
-- For the Installation process in [`Ubuntu`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) or you can try [`Geeksforgeeks`](https://www.geeksforgeeks.org/how-to-install-and-configure-mongodb-in-ubuntu/)
+- For Ubuntu installation instructions, click here. [`MongoDB`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) or [`Geeksforgeeks`](https://www.geeksforgeeks.org/how-to-install-and-configure-mongodb-in-ubuntu/)
-- For the Installation process in [`Mac`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) or you can try [`Geeksforgeeks`](https://www.geeksforgeeks.org/how-to-install-mongodb-on-macos/)
+- For Mac installation instructions, click here. [`MongoDB`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) or [`Geeksforgeeks`](https://www.geeksforgeeks.org/how-to-install-mongodb-on-macos/)

 MongoDB default configuration -> the hostname is **`localhost`**, and the port is **`27017`**.